 The Honors College

 For more than 50 years, The Honors College has been dedicated to serving high-achieving and academically focused students at UCM.
-With a focus on student engagement and success, The Honors College offers a wide variety of unique advantages and opportunities to high-ability students, including:
+With a focus on student engagement and success, The Honors College offers a wide variety of unique advantages and opportunities for high-ability students to take learning to a greater degree, including:

 - High-impact learning environments